 The history of the stunning Norwegian fjords is a rough one.
-Ice ages and rivers created the current landscape, which year after year is labelled as the most beautiful landscape in the world.
+Ice ages and rivers created the current landscape, which year after year is labeled as the most beautiful landscape in the world.

 Go skiing and sunbathing in one day